hackerschoice/thc-tesla-powerwall2-hack/README.md

 **Components:**
 The Gateway (GW) consists of a Single Board Computer (SBC) and an energy meter (Neurio).

 The SBC is custom built by WinSystems Inc and is called the G400.
+The main chip is a [MCIMX6S7CVM08AC](https://www.mouser.co.uk/datasheet/2/302/IMX6SDLIEC-1126203.pdf) from NXP.
+It is not underfilled and all balls are accessible (*hint*).

 The Neurio energy meter is the W1 module.
 It connects to the SBC via WiFi.